divshot/divshot-cli/README.md

 divshot domains:remove [domain]
 ```

 Remove a custom domain from your app.
+You may see a list of your domains with [` divshot domains `](https://github.com/divshot/divshot-cli/blob/master/README.md#domains)

 ### help